Frances McDormand wins best actress Oscar for 'Three Billboards'

-LOS ANGELES (Reuters) - Frances McDormand won the best actress Oscar on Sunday for playing an angry woman seeking justice in the dark comedy“Three Billboards Outside Ebbing, Missouri.”
+LOS ANGELES (Reuters) - Frances McDormand won the best actress Oscar on Sunday for playing an angry woman seeking justice in the dark comedy “Three Billboards Outside Ebbing, Missouri.”

-It was the second Academy Award for McDormand, 60, following her best actress win in 1997 for crime drama“Fargo.”
+It was the second Academy Award for McDormand, 60, following her best actress win in 1997 for crime drama “Fargo.”

 “If I may be so honored to have all the female nominees in every category stand with me in this room tonight,” McDormand said accepting the award and leading an ovation.